maralinetorres/BU-Capstone-Predicting-Environmental-Actions/README.md

 # Data collection methodology

-For our initial pilot model, we collected data from Wharton Research Data Services (WRDS), Yahoo finance API and Bloomberg terminal data.
+For our initial pilot model, we collected data from Wharton Research Data Services (WRDS), Yahoo Finance API and Bloomberg terminal data.

 After the pilot, we added more data to this project.
-This new datasource was collected from : Freiberg, David and Park, DG and Serafeim, George and Zochowski, Rob.
+This new datasource was collected from: Freiberg, David and Park, DG and Serafeim, George and Zochowski, Rob.
 2020.
 Corporate Environmental Impact: Measurement, Data and Information.
 Harvard Business School, Impact-Weighted Accounts Project report.

 # Navigate our analysis

-We work with the following notebooks (and in this order):
+We worked with the following notebooks (and in this order):

-1. Data Collection, Cleaning and Exploratory Data Analysis
+1. Data collection, cleaning and EDA -Pilot Stocks
 2. Exploratory Data Analysis-PilotStocks
 3. GHG Scope 1 Predictive Model Evaluation
 4. Fixed_Effects_Regressions
-5. EDA_for_ISIN_&_WRDS
+5. PredictingTimeSeries_&_PilotStock_CompDescription
+6. IndustriesPredictingTimeSeries
+7. PredictingTimeSeries - GHG Scope
+8. Environmental_Intensity_Time_Series_Level_Regression
+9. DistilBERT_Companiesdescription
+10. Building_Classification_Model

+All of these notebooks can be found in the Notebooks folder.
+We also including an Appendix notebook that contained more Data Cleaning.

 # Description of the data